What’s the Best Type of Grill Grate Material?

 A heavy grate can make it difficult to access your coals and move the grate around when you need to clean it.

 The porous surface of a cast iron grate is prone to rust and needs to be regularly maintained.
-Correctly maintained, however, cast iron grill plates are incredibly durable and will probably outlast your cooker.
+Correctly maintained and cleaned of rust, however, cast iron grill plates are incredibly durable and will probably outlast your cooker.

 - Great heat retention

 - Needs to be seasoned to become non-stick